Property taxes may be paid by credit or debit card either in person at the township hall or on-line using this

 their tax bill, your mortgage company will request a copy if you have an

-Summer taxes are in the mail to all Residents of
+Summer taxes were mailed to all Residents of

 Marion Township.
 If you have an escrow account, your bank